AndrewAnnex/SpiceyPy/README.rst

 Installation
 ------------

-First install the dependencies (numpy, six, pytest).
-Then download the project, extract it, and inside just run ``python setup.py install``.
+First install the dependencies (numpy, six, pytest) for the project.
+Then run ``pip install spiceypy`` to install from pypi.

+If you wish to install spiceypy by hand first download the project.
+Then extract it, and inside just run ``python setup.py install``.
 If you are updating to the newest commit/version, be sure to completely delete the SpiceyPy folder in your site-packages.
 This is normally by running ``pip uninstall spiceypy``